-Domain: Leadership and Decision Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Not Partial Fully Data Sources/Supporting Evidence yet В Α Tuny 9.
+Domain: Leadership and Decision Making Implementation Status us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet ВА · any 9.
 School administrators communicate expectations for all school personnel to use person first language in all written and verbal communications.
 Administrators provide all school personnel with ongoing information and resources on person first language.
 Administrators provide guidelines on the use of person first language in all written, electronic and verbal communication.
 Administrators provide strategies to eliminate the use of disability-related labels in all written, electronic and verbal communication (e.g., referring to students by name rather than any label).
-Y Data chats with administration Faculty meetings sted Measures: School documents (e.g., Sew questions reflect the use of person first l ilP, newsletters), family resources, guidelines, written and anguage. electronic communi cation (e.g g., staff ros ster, staff handbook, school website) and job Note: Aligns with District BPIE Indicator #24.
+Y ested Measures: School documents (e.g., Sew questions reflect the use of person first l SIP, newsletters), family resources, guidelines, written and anguage. electronic communi cation (e.g J., staff ros ster, staff handbook, school website) and job Note: Aligns with District BPIE Indicator #24.
 See Appendices: Glossary of Terms and Resources/Publications sections for information on supporting and using person first language.
 Language is a powerful tool: When we adopt new ways of thinking and talking about people with disabilities, we not only exert a positive influence on their lives, but on our society as a whole.
-Comm omments:
+Comn nents:

-Domain: Leadership and De cision N 1aking lm plementa tion Sta tus Indicator Examples or Evidence of Practice Not Partially ially Fully Data Sources/Supporting Evidence yet В A rully questions knowledge diversity a ministrators use job interview to appraise an applicant's e and beliefs pertaining to and inclusive practices, as to the position.
+Domain: Leadership and Decision Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Fully Data Sources/Supporting Evidence yet В Α , 10.
+School administrators use job interview questions to appraise an applicant's knowledge and beliefs pertaining to diversity and inclusive practices, as applicable to the position.
 School interview team members assess applicant responses to ensure a willingness to implement inclusive educational practices, such as collaborative planning and teaching, differentiating instruction, etc. School interview team members include job interview questions for instructional staff that assess knowledge and beliefs of inclusive educational practices, such as: "Please describe your role in a co-taught classroom."
 "How would you differentiate instruction for students in a mixed-ability classroom, including those on a modified curriculum?"
 "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school?"
-School interview team members include job interview questions for non-instructional staff (e.g., paraprofessionals, front office, custodial) that assess knowledge and beliefs of inclusive educational practices, such as: "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school."
-"Give me an example of a time when you facilitated relationship-building between students with and without disabilities." > Interviews Suggested Meas to diversity and ef sures: Interview questions used fective inclusive practice, as app for various positions at the school, including front office stallicable to the position. aff, cafete ria staff, te eachers, p araprofes sionals, coaches, etc., include questions related Note: Aligns with District BPIE Indicator #11.
-Comments: omments:
+School interview team members include job interview questions for non-instructional staff (e.g., paraprofessionals, front office, custodial) that assess knowledge and beliefs of inclusive educational practices, such as: to dive ested Measures: Interview questions used ersity and effective inclusive practice, as app for various positions at the school, including front office sta licable to the position. iff, cafetei rıa staff, to eachers, p araprofess sionals, coaches, etc., include questions related Note: Aligns with District BPIE Indicator #11.
+Comm Comments: